Contrastive Explanations for Argumentation-Based Conclusions: Contrastive Explanations

-\Congruent{Similarly as for congruent explanations, we can introduce conditions on the fact and foil in order to obtain meaningful alternative explanations.}\NotCongruent{In view of the above result, the following conditions are introduced on the fact and foil.
-By requiring these conditions to hold, meaningful contrastive explanations can be obtained.} For this let $\calAF = \tuple{\Args,\attack}$ be an AF and let $\{A\}\cup \sfS\subseteq\Args$.
-Then $\Sem\Cont^\star(A,\sfS)$ [resp.\ $\Sem\ContN^\star(A,\sfS)$] can be requested when, for each $B\in\sfS$: \begin{itemize} \item $A$ is at least credulously accepted [resp.\ skeptically non-accepted] and $B$ is at least skeptically non-accepted [resp.\ credulously accepted]; \item for each $\ext\in\Sem(\calAF)$ it never holds that $\{A,B\}\subseteq\ext$; \item either $A$ is conflict-relevant for $B$ or $B$ is conflict-relevant for $A$. \end{itemize} These conditions ensure that fact and foil are incompatible, but still relevant for each other: it is explained what makes the fact accepted [resp.\ non-accepted] and, simultaneously causes the foil to be non-accepted [resp.\ accepted].
+In view of the above result, the following conditions are introduced on the fact and foil.
+By requiring these conditions to hold, meaningful contrastive explanations can be obtained.
+For this let $\calAF = \tuple{\Args,\attack}$ be an AF and let $\{A\}\cup \sfS\subseteq\Args$.
+Then $\Sem\Cont^\star(A,\sfS)$ [resp.\ $\Sem\ContN^\star(A,\sfS)$] can be requested when, for each $B\in\sfS$: \begin{itemize} \item $A$ is at least credulously accepted [resp.\ not skeptically accepted] and $B$ is at least not skeptically accepted [resp.\ credulously accepted]; \item for each $\ext\in\Sem(\calAF)$ it never holds that $\{A,B\}\subseteq\ext$; \item either $A$ is conflict-relevant for $B$ or $B$ is conflict-relevant for $A$. \end{itemize} These conditions ensure that fact and foil are incompatible, but still relevant for each other: it is explained what makes the fact accepted [resp.\ non-accepted] and, simultaneously causes the foil to be non-accepted [resp.\ accepted].
 This prevents contrastive explanations for arguments that are not related or conflicting.
 These conditions are not exhaustive, depending on, e.g., the application, a user might wish to enforce further conditions on fact or foil.